gooch/sustainable_energy_without_the_hot_air/book.md

-do our bit to save the planet – for example “switch off your mobile phone charger when it’s not in use;” if anyone objects that mobile phone chargers are not *actually* our number one form of energy consumption, the mantra “every little helps” is wheeled out.
+do our bit to save the planet – for example “switch off your mobile phone charger when it’s not in use;” if anyone objects that mobile phone chargers are not *actually* our number one form of energy consumption, the mantra “every little helps”^[For the benefit of readers who speak American, rather than English, the translation of “every little helps” into American is “every little bit helps.”] is wheeled out.
 Every little helps?
 A more realistic mantra is:

 > if everyone does a little, we’ll achieve only a little.